-Past and present land uses have degraded many of the rivers and streams in the basin by reducing base flows, increasing artificially high peak flows, altering water temperatures, enabling establishment of invasive species, accelerating bank erosion, smothering stream substrates with sediment and disrupting the downstream transport of large woody debris.
+Past and present land uses have degraded many of the rivers and streams in the basin by reducing base flows, increasing artificially high peak flows, altering water temperatures, enabling establishment of invasive species, accelerating bank erosion, smothering stream substrates with sediment, and disrupting the downstream transport of large woody debris.
 In addition to having negative impacts on fish and wildlife populations, these changes have led to increased risks of property damage due to flooding and degradation of drinking water quality.
 The stream and riparian restoration activities supported by Sustain Our Great Lakes are creating significant benefits for the ecological health of the basin.
 Projects funded by the program are restoring more-natural flow rates and water temperatures, improving habitat structure and complexity, reducing bank erosion, and decreasing sediment loading.
 As a result of this work, residents of the basin are enjoying improved water quality, better recreational opportunities, and healthier fish populations that support a multi-billion dollar fishing industry.